open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 ```

 Alternatively, you can add dimensions at hook construction time using builder option `extraAttributes`.
-These extracted dimensions will be added to successful falg evaluation spans as well as flag evaluation error spans.
+These extracted dimensions will be added to successful flag evaluation spans as well as flag evaluation error spans.

 ```java
 TracesHookOptions options = TracesHookOptions.builder()